26 Nov The Ultimate Guide: What is Computer Forensics?

 Fit to practice

 Many jurisdictions have no qualifying body to check the competence and integrity of computer forensics professionals.
-This means anyone can present themselves as a computer forensic expert, which in turn can lead to poor quality examinations and a negative view of the profession as a whole.
+This means anyone can present themselves as a computer forensics expert, which in turn can lead to poor quality examinations and a negative view of the profession as a whole.